samsquire/ideas3/README.md

 # 60. Combined truth

 Don't repeat yourself often means a single point of truth exists.
-I'm going to come out and say a single point of truth is not always a good thing, because it's limited in scope.
+But it's poorly implemented in practice.
+I'm going to come out and say a single point of truth is not always accomplished.
 I want there to be multiple points of truth about a thing.
 But for them to be combined.
 You can say things about the same thing but from different perspectives and they might not always live in the same place.

  * Security is a good example.

-I want to define security rules in one place, away from everything else because it's a separate concern.
+Truth should be defined closest to where the responsibility lies, so it could be defined in any of the following:

+ * BDD syntax
+ * Issue tracker
+ * In sourcecode
+ * In a JSON file on a server

 # 61. Simple kubernetes command line application

 A command line application that feels like Docker but actually generates Kubernetes manifests.

 # 62.

 # Generating ideas